OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nlbgs.rst

 Note that you may not know if you satisfy the second condition, so chosing a solver can be "trial and error."
 If NonlinearBlockGS doesn't work, then you will need to use :ref:`NewtonSolver <usr_openmdao.solvers.nl_newton.py>`.

+Here, we choose the NonlinearBlockGS to solve the Sellar problem, which has two components with a cyclic dependency, has no implicit states, and works very well with Gauss Seidel.

+.. embed-test::
+    openmdao.solvers.tests.test_nl_bgs.TestNLBGaussSeidel.test_feature_basic

 This solver runs all of the subsystems each iteration, passing data along all connections including the cyclic ones.
 After each iteration, the iteration count and the residual norm are checked to see if termination has been satisfied.

-.. embed-test::
-    openmdao.solvers.tests.test_nl_bgs.TestNLBGaussSeidel.test_feature_basic

 You can control the termination criteria for the solver using the following options: